Benefits Hub

 BEAM

-BEAM is our internal office emergency funding available for enrolled Bellevue College students in 6 credits or more or in a degree/credential-seeking program to be eligible to receive the grant.
+BEAM is a outside resource for enrolled Bellevue College students in 6 credits or more or in a degree/credential-seeking program to be eligible to receive the grant.
 Each approved student will also be prompted to provide w-9 information during the claiming fund’s process for tax purposes.
 This is important for any students that are accidentally approved for more than one award during the year as it would then be considered taxable income.
-These funds are NOT intended to pay for tuition, fees, or rent.
-Award limits are $599.00.

 The Benefits Hub Workshops

-Early Spring Workshops Series- All on Zoom
+Workshops Series- All on Zoom

 Click Book an appointment now on the top of the page and scroll to the bottom where it states workshops & webinars to register